openpracticelibrary/openpracticelibrary/content/practice/feature-toggles.md

 Effectively feature flags allow us to separate deployment of our code from feature deployment.
 In order to do this we might use a configuration file, a UI at runtime or dynamically per-request based on the current context (a specific user or organisation etc).

-[In Martin Fowler's article on Feature Flags]() two major dimensions are identified to categorise feature flags: _how long the feature flag will live_ and _how dynamic the toggling decision must be_.
+[In Martin Fowler's article on Feature Flags](https://www.martinfowler.com/articles/feature-toggles.html) two major dimensions are identified to categorise feature flags: _how long the feature flag will live_ and _how dynamic the toggling decision must be_.
 The following four broad categories of feature flags are identified by Martin Fowler:

 - **Release Flags** allow incomplete and un-tested codepaths to be shipped to production as latent code which may never be turned on.
 - **Experiment Flags** are used to perform multivariate or A/B testing.
 Each user of the system is placed into a cohort and at runtime the user will be sent down one codepath or another.
 - **Ops Flags** are used to control operational aspects of our system's behaviour.
 We might introduce an Ops Flag when rolling out a new feature which has unclear performance implications so that system operators can disable or degrade that feature quickly in production if needed.
 - **Permissioning Flags** are used to change the features or product experience that certain users receive.
 For example we may have a set of "premium" features which we only toggle on for our paying customers.
 Or perhaps we have a set of "alpha" features which are only available to internal users and another set of "beta" features which are only available to internal users plus beta users.

+These flag types can be summarised by the following image.

 ![These flag types can be summarised by the following image.](/images/fowler_feature_toggles.png "Feature Toggles categorised by longevity and dynamism")